RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (2) Cookie prefix

-  A cooky is used to track the user on voting.
+  A cookie is used to track the user on voting.
 Assign a singular prefix only used from your web site

 ---
 ## Display